12 min read

 With clear boundaries in place, we have a cheat sheet for making good choices in situations that have the potential to compromise us or mess with our values.
 Ambiguity is a breeding ground for boundary violation, so unless you show up with clarity on what matters to you, you're fighting a losing battle.

 Boundaries can be physical, intellectual, emotional, sexual, material, professional, or ethical.
 What they all have in common is that they are ours.
 While your boundaries might affect others, they're not about others.
 You can't decide what other people's boundaries are or should be or how they should react to yours.
-Just what you're OK with and what you're not.
+You can only decide what you're OK with and what you're not.

 1. Boundaries are values on legs